Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

  - ```The robot pose/odom```: Please make sure you have a SLAM/VIO system that can estimate the states of the robot.
  - ```The depth image```: The framework expects the depth image to detect objects and construct the map.

-Please be very careful about all the parameters in the [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight) and check all the parameters accordingly before the actual flight.
+Check all the parameters in the [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight)  accordingly before the actual flight!!!

 ## IV.
 The Autonomy Modules